nashville-software-school/server-side-python-curriculum/book-4-full-stack/chapters/DRF_FULL_CRUD_VIEWSET.md

 # Completing Your ViewSet for CRUD

-Now it's time to fill out your `
+Now it's time to fill out your `parkarea.py` module with all of the CRUD actions that it needs to perform.
+You can copy pasta this entire block of code into your module.

 ```py
 """Park Areas for Kennywood Amusement Park"""